What Is Tubal Ligation?

 Tubal ligation -- also known as having your tubes tied -- is a kind of surgery that will keep you from ever getting pregnant.
-If you’re thinking about having it done, it's important to understand all the advantages and disadvantages before making a decision.
+If you’re thinking about having it done, it's important to understand the procedure and the advantages and disadvantages before making a decision.

 "Tubal" refers to your fallopian tubes, and "ligation" means to tie off.
 Fallopian tubes are thin tubes that connect each of your ovaries to your uterus -- they’re passageways for unfertilized eggs.
-In a tubal ligation, your fallopian tubes are cut or blocked.
-That way, the eggs released by your ovaries each cycle can't make their way to your uterus, where they might be fertilized by sperm.
+In a tubal ligation, you’ll have surgery to cut or block your fallopian tubes.
+That way, the eggs released by your ovary each cycle can't meet up and be fertilized by sperm.